pkgdemon/desktop2app/README.md

 # desktop2app

-A quick tool to generate GNUstep App Wrappers from XDG applications.
+Tool to generate App Wrappers from XDG applications created with ChatGPT.

 **Usage**